maxwiedmann/DSI_project_5__ee_water_levels/README.md

 Our classifiers look to classify whether a flood will be occurring the following day.
 The final model detects the whether a flood will occur the following day with approximately 97% accuracy.
 More importantly we are only overlooking the occurrence of a flood ~9% of the time.

 ### Next Steps
-* Use alternate sources for information surrounding program content such as network websites.
+* Further integrate Google Earth Engine into the 'main.ipynb' notebook and run batch scripts for different locations.
-* Improve model *overall* accuracy to avoid withholding TV–Y content as well as any content not considered to be TV–MA.
+* Improve model *overall* accuracy as well as sensitivity measure to more accurrately predict flooding.
-* Increase our model's TV–MA detection–rate to 1.00 (100%).
+* .